 My research focuses on ancient Greek psychology of action, i.e., on the mental states that explain our actions.
 I am primarily working on our so-called non-rational mental states – our emotions, appetites, pleasures, and pains.
 The questions I explore are: What exactly are emotions, appetites, pleasures, and pains, and how do they influence our actions – especially bad ones?
 Why do we sometimes fail to do what is right and how can we prevent future wrongdoing?
-My past and current research focuses on Socrates’ answers to these questions.
+My research focuses on Socrates’ answers to these questions.

 In: Emotions in Plato (2020).
 Candiotta, L.; Renaut, O. (eds.).